“Warmth is a connecting principle.”

 The Shakers exemplified both the principle and the courage to practice design in a manner that looked after the human experience of life on earth.

-Daniel Gloyd, founder of Designing Warmth, is a designer and research expert specializing in the field of Human Experience design.
+Daniel Gloyd, founder of Designing Warmth, is a design and research expert specializing in the field of Human Experience design.

-His forthcoming books about Shaker design and the experience of warmth share his research and principles for warming human experience.
+His forthcoming book “ZX” about Shaker design and the experience of warmth, shares his deep explorations in warming human experience through principles of connection..

 Daniel Gloyd